Where to Hike For Beautiful Fall Foliage in the Adirondacks

 The hike: This hike starts out easy and has a steeper, rockier climb toward the top.
 Near the summit are large boulders that lead to caves.
 At the top you'll be able to see not only spectacular fall foliage, but you'll have a perfect view of the lake and its islands as well.
 Although rated as moderate, this is also a great family hike.
 Dogs are okay on a leash.

 Directions: In the town of Long Lake, follow Route 30/28N towards Blue Mountain Lake.
-Continue into Blue Mountain Lake and pass by the Adirondack Experience (please note Adirondack Experience is closed for the 2020 season due to COVID-19).
-Shortly after the museum you'll see Maple Lodge Road - follow this road to the parking area and trail register.
+Continue into Blue Mountain Lake.
+Shortly after you pass the museum you'll see Maple Lodge Road - follow this road to the parking area and trail register.

 Sleeping Beauty Mountain